brown-bird/Cookbook/data_structures/Heap.md

 # Heap

-An array based implementation of a binary tree.
+A heap (also referred to as a **Priority Queue**) is a specialized binary tree.
+It is a *complete binary tree*.
+The keys must satisfy the *heap property*; the key at each node is at least as great as the keys stored as it's children.

+Can be implemented as an array.
 The left child of *k* is at *2k* and the right child is at *2k+1*.
 The parent of *n* is at *n/2*.
 A heap thus does not use pointers to connect the nodes in the tree.
 A heap cannot allow holes in the tree, so when a node is removed or added,

 ### Problems solved